rahmatsywldn/second/README.md

 # second
 my second try

 I am editing the README file.
-Adding some more details about the project description.
+Adding some more details about the project description